ConductVision Software – Fear Conditioning

 1.2 Machine Requirements

-We recommend a desktop or laptop with NVIDIA RTX series like RTX 3090 or RTX 4060.
+We recommend a desktop or laptop with NVIDIA RTX series such as RTX 3090 or RTX 4060.
 Please contact our support for the recommendation of the latest GPU machine.

 2. Maze Types